Remembering Need For Speed II-SE and It’s Cars

 Related: Toyota Launches New GR Brand in Japan with Sportier Models

-In late 1997 a Special Edition was released, called as the Need for Speed II-SE which includes several improvements over the early 1997 PC release.
-It introduced support for 3Dfx Voodoo graphics cards and additional gameplay content.
+In late 1997, a Special Edition, the Need for Speed II-SE, was released.
+It includes several improvements over the early 1997 PC release, including support for 3Dfx Voodoo graphics cards and additional gameplay content.

 NFS2SE screenshots

-The best thing was that the players can also enter a vehicle’s Showcase to view a short video presentation of each car’s performance stats and history.
-I don’t know how many of you actually had a chance to play the NFS-II SE, if not, here is a little throwback to the popular game and the cars that were included.
+The best thing was that players could also enter a vehicle’s Showcase to view a short video presentation of each car’s performance stats and history.
+I don’t know how many of you actually had a chance to play the NFS-II SE, but if not, here is a little throwback to the popular game and the cars that were included.

 Related: New Corolla Hatchback Drift Car Makes 1,000hp